NIEM/NIEM.github.io/reference/specifications/conformance/index.md

 System, tools, or databases may have capabilities designed to specifically support the development of NIEM-conformant artifacts, but those systems art not, themselves, NIEM-conformant.
 Such tools or systems are considered NIEM-aware or NIEM-supporting.

+## Conformance vs Compliance

 NIEM-conformance does not imply NIEM compliance.
 Compliance indicates enforcement and the existence of an official certification process that verifies conformance or level of conformance.
 NIEM does not currently define compliance.

+Early in the development of NIEM (and its predecessor), governance committees discussed the language to be used in solicitations (such grants, RFPs, etc.) that require use of NIEM.
+They considered both terms, and concluded that the term compliance does not convey appropriate intent; it is too regulatory (for example, U.S. citizens and residents must comply with the U.S. tax code).
+The objectives of NIEM are to facilitate and support interoperability, NOT to force or regulate it.

 ## Conformance Targets